maromcik/audiohub/README.md

 While we do not intend to modify our project after submission, we understand your need to check the project at the time of submission.
 Therefore, we provided other options to test the app locally.

-Note that the app may not work correctly in all browsers if deployed locally.
+Note that the app may not work correctly in certain browsers.
 For example Firefox does buffering differently to Chrome, which results in chapter jumps and general seeking working poorly and requiring a lot off buffering on Firefox

-Another thing we noticed is that Chrome based browsers do not accept secure cookie from insecure connections, which results in Identity sessions not working on Chrome without HTTPS.
-We decided to use the NGINX reverse proxy as a scalable solution in Kubernetes, so your mileage may vary if you're evaluating locally.

-TL:DR for local evaluation;
-- For testing the Identity sessions we recommend using Firefox.
-- For playback testing we recommend using Chrome-based browsers.

 ### Local app - Postgres in Kubernetes